-Why are populations in camps and camp-like settings more at risk from COVID-19?
+Why are populations in camps and camp-like settings more at risk from infectious diseases?

-Evidence suggests that these crisis-affected populations are at an increased risk of epidemic diseases.
+Evidence suggests that these crisis-affected populations are at an increased risk of epidemic diseases, namely respiratory and diarrhoeal diseases.
 This is in part due to health risks associated with forced displacement, overcrowding and inadequate access and coverage of WASH services.
-Numerous outbreaks of infectious diseases such as cholera, diphtheria and measles have been reported from camps and camp-like settings.
-Preventing the spread of COVID-19 in these settings is important to protect extremely vulnerable populations and the broader population within a country.
+Numerous outbreaks of infectious diseases such as cholera, diphtheria, and COVID-19 have been reported from camps and camp-like settings.
+Preventing the spread of infectious diseases in these settings is important to protect populations who may be more vulnerable (e.g., populations who are clinically vulnerable or who may be more vulnerable to exclusion and discrimination) and the broader population within a country.

 Additionally, these populations may also be neglected, stigmatized and have difficulties accessing health services that are available to the general or host population.
-Crisis-affected populations may therefore be at an increased risk of severe COVID-19 or dying from COVID-19 if they are unable to access health services.
+Crisis-affected populations may therefore be at an increased risk of serious disease outcomes if they are unable to access health services.
 There is a strong public health and human rights rationale to extend all services to everyone, regardless of status and ensure inclusivity of the response.
-During the COVID-19 epidemic, health services should be offered equitably to protect those most vulnerable to the consequences of the epidemic and the response.
+During infectious disease outbreaks, health services should be offered equitably to protect those disproportionately affected by consequences of the epidemic and the response.

 What actions should be implemented in camps and camp-like settings to reduce transmission of COVID-19?

-Lots of guidance has already been developed to inform COVID-19 responses in camp, camp-like or informal settlements over the last months.
-The WHO and the Global WASH Cluster have collated a list of resources for humanitarian crises including camps and camp-like settings.
+This section relates to COVID-19 specifically, but principles can be applied to other diseases with similar transmission routes.
+In addition to the WHO’s standard infection prevention and control (IPC) guidelines, lots of guidance has been developed to inform COVID-19 responses in camp, camp-like or informal settlements specifically.
+The WHO and the Global WASH Cluster have collated a list of resources for humanitarian crises, including camps and camp-like settings.
 The Inter Agency Standing Committee (IASC), United Nations High Commissioner for Refugees (UNHCR), International Federation of the Red Cross / Red Crescent (IFRC), and WHO have also produced joint guidance on maintaining and scaling up COVID-19 response in crisis-affected populations.
 In the sections below, we summarise the relevant parts of the guidance for prevention of transmission according to three key goals of COVID-19 responses in camps and camp-like settings: